 As of Thursday evening, Hurricane Florence is barreling into the Carolinas and it appears that it will largely spare Maryland and northern Virginia from its strong winds and torrential rain.
 Earlier in the week, the trajectory of the storm was much less certain.
-High school cross-country meet directors across the area canceled or postponed Saturday meets out an abundance of caution.
+High school cross-country meet directors across the area canceled or postponed Saturday meets out of an abundance of caution.

 "After consulting with the Rangers at Fair Hill and looking at the weather forecast and with the Governor declaring a State of Emergency, we have decided to POSTPONE Saturday's Track and Trail," wrote Bruce Kline, the meet director of the Track and Trail Invitational in Elkton, Maryland, on Tuesday.

 Oatlands Invitational meet director, Matt Oblas, emailed the following to coaches on Wednesday: "The 2018 Oatlands Cross Country Invitational scheduled for Saturday, September 15th has been canceled due to continued rainfall, continued rain/no sun in the forecast, and travel restrictions that a number of school districts anticipate due to Hurricane Florence.
 Four plus inches of rain have fallen on the property in the last few days and more is forecasted to fall before Saturday."